microsoft/pyright/docs/import-resolution.md

 5. Try to resolve using a **third-party typeshed** stub.
 If the `typeshedPath` is configured, use this instead of the typeshed stubs that are packaged with Pyright.
 This allows for the use of a newer or a patched version of the typeshed third-party stubs.

-6. If the `pyright.useLibraryCodeForTypes` is set to true (or the `--lib` command-line argument was specified), try to resolve using the **library implementation** (“.py” file).
+6. If the `python.analysis.useLibraryCodeForTypes` setting is set to true (or the `--lib` command-line argument was specified), try to resolve using the **library implementation** (“.py” file).
 Some “.py” files may contain partial or complete type annotations.
 Pyright will use type annotations that are provided and do its best to infer any missing type information.
-If you are using Pyright, `pyright.useLibraryCodeForTypes` is false by default.
+If you are using Pyright, `python.analysis.useLibraryCodeForTypes` is false by default.
 If you are using Pylance, it is true.